waldur/waldur-docs/docs/user-guide/call-managing-organization/call_management.md

 | **Not asked** | not shown at all | — |

-**Name** and **Project duration in days** are always required and are not
-configurable: the name becomes the name of the awarded project, and the duration states the length of the award.
+**Name** and **Project duration in days** are always required and are not configurable.
+The name identifies the proposal and forms the last part of the awarded project's name — a granted project is named `<call reference or slug> - <round start date> - <proposal name>` — and the duration states the length of the award.
 The configurable fields are **Summary**, **Description**, **Science domain** and **Supporting documentation**.

 Each row lists what the field feeds, so the cost of switching one off is visible